steveroe317/trailer-warmer/README.md

 This project implements a simple thermostat using a Raspberry Pi, a temperature sensor, and an IoT Relay.
+It is meant to keep a small T@B trailer from freezing during the winter.

+The project has hard-coded temperature limits.
+When the measured temperature drops to 35 degrees Fahrenheit or below, the IoT Relay powers on heating elements (in this case incandescent lights).
+When the temperature rises to 38 degrees or above, the IoT Relay powers off the heating elements.

+It's prudent to winterize any trailer too, rather than relying on an active system 😉

 # Requirements